FancyJesse/DailyProgrammer/README.md

 ---

-#### Challenge #10
+### Challenge #10

 * [easy](https://www.reddit.com/r/dailyprogrammer/comments/pv98f/2182012_challenge_10_easy/)
 > The exercise today asks you to validate a telephone number, as if written on an input form.
 Telephone numbers can be written as ten digits, or with dashes, spaces, or dots between the three segments, or with the area code parenthesized; both the area code and any white space between segments are optional.
 Thus, all of the following are valid telephone numbers: 1234567890, 123-456-7890, 123.456.7890, (123)456-7890, (123) 456-7890 (note the white space following the area code), and 456-7890.
 The following are not valid telephone numbers: 123-45-6789, 123:4567890, and 123/456-7890. source: programmingpraxis.com

 * [intermediate](https://www.reddit.com/r/dailyprogrammer/comments/pv8zm/2182012_challenge_10_intermediate/)
 > On December 7, 2011, Neil deGrasse Tyson tweeted: Need a distraction today?
-Not only does 12+1=11+2, but the letters “twelve plus one” rearrange to give you “eleven plus two” Your task is to write a program that finds equations similar to Tyson’s that form anagrams both in their symbols and in their letters. source: programmingpraxis.com
+Not only does 12+1=11+2, but the letters â€œtwelve plus oneâ€ rearrange to give you â€œeleven plus twoâ€ Your task is to write a program that finds equations similar to Tysonâ€™s that form anagrams both in their symbols and in their letters. source: programmingpraxis.com

 * [hard](https://www.reddit.com/r/dailyprogrammer/comments/pv92x/2182012_challenge_10_difficult/)
 > Your task is to implement the interactive game of hangman bonus point for making the game unique. be more creative!

 ---

-#### Challenge #11
+### Challenge #11

 * [easy](https://www.reddit.com/r/dailyprogrammer/comments/pwons/2192012_challenge_11_easy/)
 > The program should take three arguments.
 The first will be a day, the second will be month, and the third will be year.
 Then, your program should compute the day of the week that date will fall on.

 * [intermediate](https://www.reddit.com/r/dailyprogrammer/comments/pwox3/2192012_challenge_11_intermediate/)
-> An “upside up” number is a number that reads the same when it is rotated 180°.
+> An â€œupside upâ€ number is a number that reads the same when it is rotated 180Â°.
 For instance, 689 and 1961 are upside up numbers.
 Your task is to find the next upside up number greater than 1961, and to count the number of upside up numbers less than ten thousand. edit: since there is a confusion about 2 and 5, please consider them as "upside up" numbers for this problem.
 If you have already done without it, its ok.
 Sorry for the late reply. source: programmingpraxis.com

 * [hard](https://www.reddit.com/r/dailyprogrammer/comments/pwpdz/2192012_challenge_11_difficult/)
 > Create a program which prints out a table with the month's calendar in it, when the month and year is given as input.
 Extra points for highlighting the current day and providing links to next and previous months.
 Happy coding :)

 ---

-#### Challenge #12
+### Challenge #12

 * [easy](https://www.reddit.com/r/dailyprogrammer/comments/pxs2x/2202012_challenge_12_easy/)
 > Write a small program that can take a string: "hi!" and print all the possible permutations of the string: "hi!" "ih!" "!hi" "h!i" "i!h" etc... thanks to hewts for this challenge!